maxkferg/python-tool-wear/README.md

 Signals, with Application to Tool Condition Monitoring"](http://ws680.nist.gov/publication/get_pdf.cfm?pub_id=922857)

 ## Data
-The time series audio data for each tool is in `data/Audio Data` The time series acceleration data for each tool is in `data/Vibration Data` Metadata for each tool, including the tool wear and tool cut type is at `data/Metadata` All files without a file extension are plain text (space separated)
+The time series audio data for each tool is in `data/Audio Data`.

+The time series acceleration data for each tool is in `data/Vibration Data`.

+Metadata for each tool, including the tool wear and tool cut type is at `data/Metadata`.

+All files without a file extension are plain text (space separated)

 ## Usage